-What could be more pleasant than a little terrace for the sunny days?!
-And of course, we’ve been waiting for this so impatiently all year that even unpredictable weather hasn’t stopped me (and I imagine not you either?) from starting to test terraces at the very first rays of sunshine.
-In this article, I’m offering you a selection of the best Parisian spots for summer, in terms of terraces.
-I also update this article regularly to add my new discoveries and to refresh the information on all these spots.
-For simplicity, I have organized this article and my selection of terraces by Parisian arrondissement.
+What could be more pleasant than a lovely terrace for the sunny days?!
+And of course, we’ve been waiting for this so impatiently all year that even hit-or-miss weather hasn’t stopped me (but I imagine you too?) from starting to test out terraces from the very first rays of sun.
+In this article, I offer you a selection of the best Parisian spots for summer when it comes to terraces.
+I also update this post regularly to add my new finds and to keep the information for all the terraces current.
+For the sake of simplicity, I have also organized this article and my selection of terraces by Parisian arrondissement.

 Table of Contents